Divider/Brand Symbol

 Some people just don’t respond as well to pumping as others.
 Often, your baby is just better at eliciting milk from the breast than any pump.

-Emma shared, “I could barely pump an ounce, but my baby was thriving.
+“I could barely pump an ounce, but my baby was thriving.
 It took a while to trust my body and my baby’s cues over the pump.”
+(Emma, Mum of 2)

 Learn more: Lola&Lykke Smart Electric Breast Pump, mum-voted as best breast pump of the year 7 times in a row.